A vibrant country

 I arrived in Cambodia weeks ago with Terzani’s words and testimonies firmly etched in my mind.
 And the opposite would have been unthinkable: I had simply ‘done my schoolwork’.
 What I had not thought to do (and did not do) was to seek out Terzani’s Cambodia, the roads he travelled, his point of view and his storytelling.
 A little over 40 years after the first chapters of Ghosts – Dispatches from Cambodia would have been a pointless and – between us – silly job.

-It did not help the great humidity or the heavy rains of the monsoon season now at an end, the long or short crossings by local vehicles or rotten wooden boats, the mud of the forest, the great heat of the city and the cold of the plateau.
+It did not help the great humidity or the heavy rains of the monsoon season now coming to an end, the long or short crossings by local vehicles or now-rotten wooden boats, the mud of the forest, the great heat of the city and the cold of the plateau.
 Neither did it help the small or large presences that visited our rooms at night (Alida named the tarantula that inhabited her bungalow in Kampong Cham), nor the fake dollars withdrawn at the ATM of a major international bank.

 Bus driver at Kampong Cham, Cambogia